Syrian warplane fires on eastern edge of Damascus

 A statement by the Coordination Committee activists' group in the suburb of Kfar Batna said the plane, which appeared to be a Russian MiG, flew over and fired on targets close to the area.
 It was not immediately clear what the targets were.

-Syrian President Bashar al-Assad increasingly has been using fighter aircraft to put down the 17-month revolt against his rule, especially on Sunni Muslim regions in the north, center and east of the country.
+Syrian President Bashar al-Assad increasingly has been using fighter aircraft to put down the 17-month revolt against his rule, especially on Sunni Muslim regions in the north, centre and east of the country.

 State television confirmed earlier that a helicopter had crashed in Damascus but gave no details.
 Opposition activists said rebels had shot it down.